karlmutch/duat/README.md

-# Developer utilities and tools (duat)  Alpha
+# Developer utilities and tools (duat)  Beta

-Version : <repo-version>0.11.0-feature-91-git-builder-ops-aaaagjecpnf</repo-version>
+Version : <repo-version>0.11.0-feature-91-git-builder-ops-aaaagjecvxp</repo-version>

-duat is a set of tools useful for automating workflows operating on common software artifacts such as git branches and tags, semantic versioning, and docker image delivery.  duat is a work in progress experiment in using Go to manage the entire software lifecycle removing scripting and other DSLs typically used for building, releasing, and deploying software.
+duat is a set of tools useful for automating the bootstrapping of containerized workflows.  duat includes tools for working with software artifacts such as git branches and tags, semantic versioning, and docker image delivery.  duat is a work in progress experiment in using Go, and Kubernetes to manage portions of container centric software lifecycles, helping to remove proprietary tooling, scripting, and other DSLs typically used for building, releasing, and deploying software.

-This repository also delivers go import packages for handling meta data and artifacts associated with software development activities.
+This repository also includes go import packages for handling meta data and artifacts associated with software development activities.

-duat make assumptions about naming of docker images, and semantic versioning.  duat provides tools and assistance specifically for go based development, but intentionally does not impose an end-to-end automation solution, for CI/CD.
+duat is opinionated about naming of docker images, and semantic versioning.  duat provides tools and assistance specifically for go based development, but intentionally does not impose an end-to-end CI/CD automation solution.
+Downstream workflow choices are determined by the user not duat specifically.

 # About

-This project was started as a means of experimenting with continuous integration using go as the primary langage I now use for software implemention also as my primary means of automatting build and release processes.
+This project was started as a means of experimenting with continuous integration using go as the primary langage used for software implemention also as my primary means of automatting build and release processes.
 Other projects such as mage, https://magefile.org/, also do the same.
 This project was started with the intention of working with go libraries primarily for handling versioning, git source control, and containerization.
 Mage in contrast leverages a strategy of wrapping shell commands to achieve this.

-duat is an attempt to determine the impact of using a set of conventions and using direct implementations of functionality that would otherwise have been invoked via a shell.
-The sole shell script that does exist for the build is used to make invocation of docker commands easier until the logic to deal with user identity for container based builds is done.
+Overtime the objective of duat has changed from being used across the entire workflow to filling in the gaps for existing containerized CI/CD solutions in relation to deployments that wish to avoid hard dependencies on vulnerable public infrastructure.

-The issue of configuration management for developer environments where docker is seen as a barrier to fast build, test, debug cycles due to sped is best addressed using tools such as Ansible for which I have a seperate github project, github.com/karlmutch/DevBoot.
+The issue of configuration management for developer environments where docker is seen as a barrier to fast build, test, debug cycles due to speed is best addressed using tools such as Ansible for which I have a seperate github project, github.com/karlmutch/DevBoot.
 The Dockerfiles however that a developer creates for their development projects act as a the last word in regards to the supported environments for projects.
-Because of the importance of software configuration managementr release builds should be done using containers and reference images.
+Because of the importance of software configuration management release builds should be done using containers and reference images.

 # The name duat

 Duat was the name given by the ancient egyptians to the underworld.
 As the sun set each day and travelled through the underworld being regenerated it would cast light on to the souls nearby bringing them to life for a period of time as it passed by.
-While passing through the duat these tools hope to light each of the hours in your build pipeline.
+While passing through the duat the hope is that these tools help to light each of the hours in your build pipeline.

 # Motivating use-cases

+A users self hosted Kubernetes hosted CI/CD pipeline is used to shed external dependencies on service providers such as Travis or Quay.io.

-A user of duat wishes to develop and build software producing distinct tagged docker images for every build and, clean up built docker images of previous development versions as development progresses.
+A user wishes to develop and build software producing distinct tagged docker images for every build and, clean up built docker images of previous development versions as development progresses.

 A user wishes to deliver software packaged using docker images to an AWS ECR image repository.

-A user wishes to deploy containerized software into an Istio, or other k8s based service mesh.
+A user wishes to deploy containerized software into an Istio, or other Kubernetes based service mesh.

 Many existing cloud based platforms exist today to address requirements such as the above.
 This has led to divided islands of functionality, such as Travis, that require integration with each other so that credentials and other artifacts required by workflow automation is shared between these platform.
 Costly and fragile integration falls to the developer and users which is time consuming and complex.  duat builds upon the observation that many developers are already operating in a cloud based environment and what is needed is a simple set of tools, if a set of simplifing assumptions is made for addressing the above use cases, especially if you already have containerized builds, and tests.